Lac du Flambeau Band of Lake Superior Chippewa: Strawberry Island

+In the 20th century under the Dawes Act, Strawberry Island was assigned to a tribal member as part of the allotment of tribal lands to individual households, a federal attempt to force assimilation.
+When he died, a non-Native family bought the island in 1910, using it for years for summer camping vacations.
+It has remained undeveloped since the 18th century.

 The Lac du Flambeau Band consider Strawberry Island sacred, and call it "the place of the little people" or spirits according to tribal tradition.
 They consider it the heart of their reservation.
+As the island was used by indigenous cultures for more than 2,000 years, the tribe wants to keep it undeveloped for its historical, cultural and spiritual significance.
+The band believes that warriors were buried there as the island was the last battle site between these Ojibwe and the Lakota Sioux in 1745.
+In 1966, an archaeological survey by a professor at Beloit College revealed that the island has human remains, and layers of artifacts dating to 200 BC.

 Listed in 1978 on the National Register of Historic Places, it is described as "one of the most important archeological sites in northern Wisconsin" by Robert Birmingham, as state archeologist in 1995.
-It has remained undeveloped since the 18th century.

-In 1745, the island was the last battle site between these Ojibwe and the Lakota Sioux.
-The band believes that warriors were buried there.
-In 1966, an archaeological survey by a professor at Beloit College revealed that the island has human remains, and layers of artifacts dating to 200 BC.
-As the island was used by indigenous cultures for more than 2,000 years, the tribe wants to keep it undeveloped for its historical, cultural and spiritual significance.

-In the 20th century under the Dawes Act, the island was assigned to a tribal member as part of the allotment of tribal lands to individual households, a federal attempt to force assimilation.
-When he died, a non-Native family bought the island in 1910, using it for years for summer camping vacations.
 From the 1990s onward, the tribe tried to buy the island.
-As lakefront property is valuable, the family and tribe were unable to agree on a price for the 26-acre island, which has 4700 feet of lakefront.
+As lakefront property is valuable, the family and tribe were unable to agree on a price for the 26 acre, which has 4700 feet of lakefront.
 The Trust for Public Land has assisted the tribe.

 The owners did not concede that the island may never be developed, although one development proposal was stopped in 1996 by a building permit challenge.
 The tribe owns all the land surrounding the island and controlled access to it.
 An appeals court in 2003 affirmed the denial of the building permit, with the judge ruling that, as the island was within the boundaries of the tribe's reservation, the band should determine its future.
 The case continued, as the tribe and owners sought mediation but were still unable to agree on a price.

 In 2008, Bonnie Mills-Rush, manager of the LLC that owns the island, assigned a lease and control to Bill Poupart, a member of the Lac du Flambeau Band.
 While at time the tribe did not own the land, Poupart was given authority to determine its use and agreed on its sacred nature.

 On December 23, 2013, the tribe purchased the island from the Mills family for $250,000.
 The tribe held a "Strawberry Island Closing and Drum Ceremony" at the William Wildcat Sr. Community Center on December 30, 2013, in celebration of the acquisition.
 The deed was signed at the ceremony, bringing to an end years of uncertainty and contention surrounding the island.